kelreeeeey/yap/content/index.md

 - [ ] [[Reading npy files in Odin]], pretty self explanatory, but anyways, there I talked about how I construct my thinking to parse `npy` file from [`numpy`](https://numpy.org/)--a famous Python library-- using [Odin](https://odin-lang.org/) a programming language made by Ginger Bill (he's a Physicsists working in JangaFX)

-- [ ] [[Marimo Notebook instead of Jupyter Notebook]], I talk about why I use Jupyter notebook, what I like about notebook, and why I started using marimo notebook.
+- [ ] [[Marimo Notebooks|marimo Notebook instead of Jupyter Notebook]], I talk about why I use Jupyter notebook, what I like about notebook, and why I started using marimo notebook.

 <!-- ## collections of things that I am interested in -->
 <!---->